-When people start thinking about learning a language like Russian or Chinese, one of the first thoughts that spring to mind is that it would be too difficult.
-Dismissing the thought of learning a particular language just because it is generally considered hard would be a mistake (there are many other important factors to consider), but the idea that some languages are harder to learn than others is, unfortunately, correct.
+When people start thinking about learning a language like Russian or Chinese, one of the first thoughts that spring to mind is that it would be way too difficult.
+You should not dismiss the idea of learning a particular language just because it is generally considered hard (if you are truly motivated to learn it, you will eventually reach fluency), but the idea that some languages are harder to learn than others is, unfortunately, correct.

 How hard it is to learn a particular foreign language for you depends on many different factors, such as natural talent, available learning resources, and your learning plan, but I believe that the single most important factor is how closely related the language is to the languages you already speak.

 Since this article is written in English, I will concentrate on the difficulty of learning various languages for monolingual English speakers.
 If you already speak another language, this will make other languages from the same language group much easier to learn, especially in terms of vocabulary.

 Difficulty of learning vocabulary